Lyon-Part-Dieu station

-The Gare de la Part-Dieu (/fr/; "Property of God railway station") or Lyon-Part-Dieu is the primary railway station of Lyon, France, located in its La Part-Dieu business district.
+The Gare de la Part-Dieu (/fr/; "God's share railway station") or Lyon-Part-Dieu is the primary railway station of Lyon, France, located in its La Part-Dieu business district.
 It is on the historical Paris–Marseille railway.
 Train services are mainly operated by the SNCF with frequent TGV high-speed and TER regional services as well as Intercités, Frecciarossa, AVE and Lyria services.
 Lyon's second railway station, Perrache station, is located in the south of the historical centre.